mwarddev/iceland/README.md

     * Footer with social media links.
 * Gallery page
     * Nav bar with links to the Landing page, Fire page and Ice page.
-    * Slide show of images.
+    * Slide show of images (This wasn't implemented in the end product).
     * Static images section.
     * Related video/s
     * Previous page button.